Foinowl/rsschool-cv/cv.md

 Trainee
 *May 2021 – August 2021*
 Responsibility: Studying the creation of BW repositories, reporting in Analysis for Excel, immersion in the basis of OLAP systems and their creation.

+### Education
+* Glazov branch of Kalashnikov Izhevsk State Technical University(2018 – current time), Programmer, Faculty of Information Systems

+### Languages
+* English - A1-A2.